Our Founders

 Joslin Ray is an Elementary Education Major with a Science Endorsement and a Spanish Minor.
 While here at Bemidji State University, she has grown in her love for science and reading.
 She loves to explore how literacy can be developed in the Science classroom through books, discussion, writing, etc. She also enjoys spending her free time reading, ballroom and swing dancing, singing, and playing piano.
 She has always loved reading, and she most often got in trouble for reading under her desk while the teacher was talking during elementary school.
 This summer she hopes to finish the Eragon and Anne of Green Gables series.
 Joslin will be facilitating June’s book discussion on Banned Book Club.

 Trinity Johnson is a transfer student from Anoka Ramsey.
 Achieving her Associates in English, she is now majoring in English Education at Bemidji University to pursue her teaching licensing.
 She has always had a passion for literature and developed a love for the teaching of it as well as the respect for the history of writing.
 It is Trinity’s belief that to see change in the world, one first has to pick up a good book.
 Trinity's main educational goals are to promote cognitive media literacy and develop critical thinking for the next generations.
 She is also known for implementing some humor into her lesson plans.
 So, don't be surprised if you hear some really bad literature dad jokes from her.
-Trinity will be facilitating June’s book discussion on Banned Book Club.
+Trin will be facilitating June’s book discussion on Banned Book Club.

 Merideth Klingbeil is an English Education Major at Bemidji State University and is returning for her second year as a facilitator in Reaching Rural Readers.
 She is looking forward to student teaching Spring of 2026.
 Merideth will spend her free time this summer reading by the lake and preparing for her piano recital in the fall.
 Merideth will be the facilitator for July’s selection, Hudson Bay Bound.

 Ivy Matejcek is a transfer student from Central Lakes College, Brainerd MN.
 After completing their associates degree and program certificates, they are now majoring in English Education at Bemidji State University and pursuing their teaching licensure.
 Ivy has had a passion for writing from a young age and aims to create a safe and welcoming atmosphere for all students to feel included in their lessons.
 Alongside writing, Ivy enjoys playing music on their instruments, tending to their plants, and sharing time with friends while cooking new foods.
-Ivy will be the facilitator of Where Wolves Don’t Die in August.
+Ivy will be the facilitator of Hudson Bay Bound in July.